kamran-haider/kamranhaider.org/_posts/blog/2018-01-14-coding-up-neural-networks.md

 My interest in deep learning began after having conversations with [Bharath Ramsundar](http://rbharath.github.io/) (lead developer of [DeepChem](https://deepchem.io/)) and [Steven Kearnes](https://research.google.com/pubs/StevenKearnes.html)
-(a Google researcher working on applications of deep learning in drug discovery) at 2017 Gordon Computer-aided Drug Design Conference.
+(a Google researcher working on applications of deep learning in drug discovery) last summer at 2017 Gordon Computer-aided Drug Design Conference.
 I was impressed by their work and by the fact that deep learning neural networks are great at computing complex functions.
-In my own work, the ability to approximate complex functions is a routine part of the job, except that I am used to working with physics-based methods.
+In my own work, the ability to approximate complex functions is a routine part of the job, therefore, and given deep learning's success in other fields such as image recognition and natural language processing, I became quite interested.

 Within minutes of googling deep learning, I noticed how amazingly easy it is to get started in this area.
 If you have basic programming skills, the technical barrier is almost non-existent.
 There are great libraries and tools, such as